PedroBraude/react-shopping-cart/README.md

 # Guitar Shopping Cart

-This project is a guitar shopping cart developed with React 18, Vite, and Tailwind CSS as a practice application to enhance my web development skills.
+This project is a guitar shopping cart developed with React 18, Vite,TypeScript and Tailwind CSS as a practice application to enhance my web development skills.
 It allows users to manage their guitar purchases, calculating total costs.

 **Demo:** [Guitar Shopping Cart Live Demo](https://shopping-cart-braude.netlify.app/)